-Design principles: public transport services are designed in a way that:

-- · serve diverse trip patterns

-- · maximise frequency

-- · avoid unnecessary duplication of service

-- operate full frequencies across long service hours.

-The following design practices will guide our decision making (where these come into conflict, a reasonable balance will be sought):

-- Direct service, with travel times as competitive with private vehicle travel times as practical - Maximise access and travel options to town centres and other major trip attractors, such as educational institutions - · Integrate with surrounding land use and operate through the heart of communities, rather than around the edges, to maximise the number of people and destinations within walking distance of a service - · Operate on suitable streets, avoiding diverting around narrow back streets and staying on wider main roads - Minimise the number of transfers passengers need to make - · Support seamless transfers, network function and efficiency - Support connections with other modes of transport, including walking for all trips, cycling (particularly in areas with strong identified demand or potential demand for cycling), and private vehicles (in the cases of longer trips, or to divert car parking away from central areas) - Services that overlap for significant sections of their route will be designed and timetabled in a way that provides a more frequent combined service over the common section and more opportunities to transfer.
+Service design policies SD P1 Design principles: public transport services are designed in a way that: serve diverse trip patterns maximise frequency avoid unnecessary duplication of service operate full frequencies across long service hours.
+The following design practices will guide our decision making (where these come into conflict, a reasonable balance will be sought): Direct service, with travel times as competitive with private vehicle travel times as practical Maximise access and travel options to town centres and other major trip attractors, such as educational institutions Integrate with surrounding land use and operate through the heart of communities, rather than around the edges, to maximise the number of people and destinations within walking distance of a service Operate on suitable streets, avoiding diverting around narrow back streets and staying on wider main roads Minimise the number of transfers passengers need to make Support connections with other modes of transport, including walking for all trips, cycling (particularly in areas with strong identified demand or potential demand for cycling), and private vehicles (in the cases of longer trips, or to divert car parking away from central areas) Services that overlap for significant sections of their route will be designed and timetabled in a way that provides a more frequent combined service over the common section and more opportunities to transfer.
+SD P2 Trade-offs: the public transport network should be simple and designed in a way that prioritises patronage while also acknowledging the need to deliver quality coverage to support equitable access as much as possible with the resources available.
+SD P3 Service design factors: ORC will consider the following factors when assessing coverage in a service design: Walking distance to the nearest stops Steepness of streets used to access stops The quality of the walking infrastructure Access to return trips Cycling access to bus stops Private vehicle access to bus stops for longer-distance trips.